Laf111/CEMU-Batch-Framework/README.md

 ## The main purpose of BatchFW is:

 - Handle more than one user/save and for Wii-U owners, sync CEMU with the Wii-U (accounts, saves);

 - Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig);

 - Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;

 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;

 - Check new release before updating your main install;

-- Make your loadiine games library portable and save settings per host (and per user)
+- Make your loadiine games library portable and save settings per user and per host.

 ## How it works: